-In the spring, with the help of PLANED, we put in a grant aid application for a project called "Pembrokeshire Literary Tourism" under the Welsh Government's Tourism Product Innovation Fund (TPIF).
-We hoped to employ a Project Officer to help in the development of the Martha Morgan Country project, and also to bring in a number of innovations associated with the year of Legends.
+In 2017, with the help of PLANED, we put in a grant aid application for a project called "Pembrokeshire Literary Tourism" under the Welsh Government's Tourism Product Innovation Fund (TPIF).
+We hoped to employ a Project Officer to help in the development of the Martha Morgan Country project, and also to bring in a number of innovations associated with the Year of Legends.
 Sadly, our application was unsuccessful, and most of the funding went to nationwide projects run by big organizations.
 So we live to fight another day.......

 Tales from Willie Jenkins

 We have managed to obtain a small clip from a very ancient BBC Wales documentary, first shown in 1970.
 In it, John Seymour talks very affectionately about his neighbours.
 It's a glimpse into another world, and the high spot is the interview with Willie Jenkins of Ffynnonau, in which he describes encounters with corpse candles, jumping vipers and flying toads.
 Here it is:

 Angel Mountain Newsletters No 1 - 5

 Talk at Oriel y Parc

 On Wed 4th January 2017 I gave a talk at Oriel y Parc in St David's.
 Very enjoyable, with an appreciative audience.

 Year of Legends